proplot-dev/proplot/docs/panels.rst

 Colorbar Enhancements
 ---------------------

+See `~proplot.axes.colorbar_factory` for more info.
 Normally, to create a colorbar, you need a “mappable” instance – i.e., something with a `get_cmap` method, returned by `contourf`, `pcolor`, etc.